ric2b/Vivaldi-browser/chromium/base/allocator/partition_allocator/glossary.md

   which are also commonly 2MiB.
 These have to be fully committed / uncommitted in memory, whereas super pages can be partially committed with system page granularity.
+* **Extent**: An extent is a run of consecutive super pages (belonging to a single partition).
+Extents are to super pages what slot spans are to slots (see below).

 ## Slots and Spans